openjfx/samples/CommandLine/Modular/Gradle/README.md

     ./gradlew run

-To create custom JRE:
+To create custom JRE you can use the `org.beryx.jlink` plugin:

-Download [JavaFX jmods](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

-    export PATH_TO_FX_MODS=path/to/javafx-jmods-11
     ./gradlew jlink
-    build/hellofx/bin/java -m hellofx/hellofx.HelloFX
+    build/image/bin/hellofx

 ### Windows